-NEW YORK — A New York trial justice on Aug.
-6 ordered parties to show cause why a recommendation to close an insurer’s liquidation proceeding should not be approved (In the matter of the liquidation of Drivers Insurance Co., No. 452965/15, N.Y.
+NEW YORK — A New York justice on Oct.
+5 ordered all parties interested in Realm National Insurance Co.’s liquidation to show cause why a commutation agreement regarding reinsurance billings should not be approved and why the estate should not be closed (In the matter of the liquidation of Realm National Insurance Co., No. 401876/05, N.Y.
 Sup., New York Co.).

 NEW YORK — In an Oct.
 19 complaint filed in a New York federal court, an insurer seeks redress for violation by the New York superintendent of financial services and the New York State Department of Financial Services (DFS) of the insurer’s equal protection rights “through their relentless campaign of selective enforcement of the law and application of arbitrary and ad hoc policies” (Park Insurance Co. v.
 Maria T. Vullo, et al., No. 18-09628, S.D.
 N.Y.).

 ST. LOUIS — In a breach of fiduciary duty lawsuit in a Missouri federal court involving the special deputy receiver for three insolvent insurers, parties argue in Oct.
 19 filings that there is no reason to abstain or abate a cross-claim per the receiver’s request (Winner Road Properties LLC v.
 BMO Harris Bank, N.A. v.
 Jo Ann Howard & Associates, P.C., No. 16-1395, E.D.
 Mo.).

 NEW ORLEANS — In a criminal action over an auditor’s role in the liquidation of an insolvent insurer, a defendant on Sept.
 19 appealed to the Fifth Circuit U.S. Court of Appeals a lower court’s ruling denying his motion for a certificate of innocence for his conviction for money laundering (United States v.
 Michael H. O’Keefe Sr., No. 18-31033, 5th Cir.).